Linearity and indiscreteness of amalgamated products of hyperbolic groups

-The class of Gromov hyperbolic groups, however, is a priori much wider than that of Anosov groups.
-It is indeed stable under various algebraic manipulations, among which some operations of topological origin: amalgamations and HNN extensions over malnormal subgroups \cite{BF}.

-The first examples of non-linear hyperbolic groups were exhibited by Kapovich in \cite{Kap}.
-In \cite{CST}, the authors used amalgamated products of superrigid rank 1 lattices to construct new examples of non-linear Gromov hyperbolic groups.
-In the present paper, we investigate further the linearity and geometric realization of amalgamated products of linear hyperbolic groups.
+They are now commonly accepted as a good higher rank generalization of convex-cocompactness in rank 1.
+In fact, by the work of Danciger--Gu\'eritaud--Kassel \cite{DGK} and Zimmer \cite{Zimmer} every Anosov subgroup $\Gamma$ of $G$, after embedding $G$ in the appropriate linear group, acts convex-cocompactly on a stricly convex open domain of some projective space ${\bf P}(\mathbb{R}^d)$.